A Taste for Passion

-A Taste for Passion is an album by French jazz fusion artist Jean-Luc Ponty that was released in 1979.
-It was reissued by Atlantic on CD in 1990 and 1992.
+A Taste for Passion is an album by French jazz fusion artist Jean-Luc Ponty, released in 1979.
+It was reissued by Atlantic Records on CD in 1990 and 1992.
+The track "Beach Girl" received a nomination for Best Rock Instrumental Performance at the 1981 Grammy Awards.

+Critical reception

+The Globe and Mail wrote that Ponty's "music is well conceived and realized, structurally sound and texturally colorful (Genesis-ish in spots), drawing equally on rock and classical as a backdrop for jazz improvisation."

 Track listing

 All songs by Jean-Luc Ponty.